red/docs/gui/Draw.md

 Most drawing commands require coordinates to be specified.
 The 2D coordinate system used is:
 * x axis: increasing from left to right of the display.
-* y axis: increasing from up to bottom of the display.
+* y axis: increasing from top to bottom of the display.

 Some drawing commands require lengths to be specified.
 The length required is number of pixels.